 A sagging roof in Charleston is a structural warning — get an inspection now

-If your roofline dips, waves, or has visible sag between rafters, this is not a cosmetic issue.
+If your roofline dips, waves, or shows visible sag between rafters, this is not a cosmetic issue.
 This page helps you request urgent professional assessment.

 Free Inspection Request